The Danish Pharmacovigilance Council

 Number of meetings

-The council meets around four times a year, but it is up to the council to decide how often and when it will meet.
+The council meets approximately four times a year, but it is up to the council to decide how often and when it will meet.
 The meetings are usually held at the Danish Medicines Agency.

 Composition requirements